calvinmetcalf/crypto-talk/README.md

 *Eliptical Curves*

-Imagine integers but in 2 dimmentions
+Imagine integers but in 2 dimensions

 or something I got no idea

-*Conclution*

-you're going to get hacked
+*PEM Files*

+are an abomination

+*PBKDF2*

+Like a hash but slower

+*Conclutions*

+the Node.js crypto api wasn't designed with you in mind

+it was designed for internal use

+it is very easy to use wrong

+but very powerful primitives